BearSwear/huly-skills-importer/README.md

 `phases` is catalogue metadata for humans and tooling; it is not currently written into the Huly skill object.

-## Included startup catalogue
+## Included sample catalogue

-`skills/startup-platform.yaml` covers the skills needed across four development phases of an AI-first managed SaaS platform, including:
+`skills/import-skills.yaml` covers the skills needed across four development phases of an AI-first managed SaaS platform, including:

 - infrastructure and DevOps;
 - networking and edge services;